| | |

 White marble table holding ingredients for Italian Sausage and Rice Skillet in clear glass bowls

-• Whole Yellow Onion – you can use 1 cup of frozen pre-chopped onions as well.
+• Onion: You can use 1 cup of frozen pre-chopped onions as well.
 If you don’t have either, use 1 Tablespoon of Onion Powder.

 How to make this Sausage and Rice Skillet with step by step images